ibm-cloud-docs/cephaas/gpu-setup.md

 - Follow the "Deploying an app on an NVIDIA GPU machine" section
 - Use the link to install the Node Feature Discovery (NFD) and NVIDIA GPU operators for your cluster version

-Operator installation and configuration depend on the OpenShift version of your cluster.
+Operator installation and configuration depend on the Red Hat OpenShift version of your cluster.
 Always follow the documentation that matches your cluster version.
 {: important}

 ## Deploy GPU workloads